ESSENTIALS OF DIAGNOSIS

 Findings are usually limited to the pulmonary parenchyma; extrapulmonary disease is reported rarely and usually occurs in individuals who are receiving aerosolized pentamidine prophylaxis.
 Onset may be subacute, characterized by dyspnea on exertion and nonproductive cough.
 Pulmonary physical findings may be slight and disproportionate to the degree of illness and the radiologic findings; some patients have bibasilar crackles.
 Without treatment, the course is usually one of rapid deterioration and death.
 Adult patients may present with spontaneous pneumothorax, usually in patients with previous episodes or those receiving aerosolized pentamidine prophylaxis.
 Patients with AIDS will usually have other evidence of HIV-associated disease, including fever, fatigue, and weight loss, for weeks or months preceding the illness.

 Arterial blood gas determinations usually show hypoxemia with hypocapnia but may be normal; however, rapid desaturation occurs if patients exercise before samples are drawn.
 Serologic tests are not helpful in diagnosis; measurement of serum (1,3)-beta-D-glucan levels has good sensitivity, although specificity is compromised by being positive in other fungal infections.
 The organism cannot be cultured, and definitive diagnosis depends on morphologic demonstration of the organisms in respiratory specimens using specific stains, such as immunofluorescence.
-Polymerase chain reaction (PCR) of bronchoalveolar lavage is overly sensitive in that the test can be positive in colonized, noninfected persons; quantitative values may help with identifying infected patients, although precise cutoffs have not been ...
+Polymerase chain reaction (PCR) of bronchoalveolar lavage is overly sensitive in that the test can be positive in colonized, noninfected persons; quantitative values may help with identifying infected patients, although precise ...